Characters

 And only secondly – Yaga!

-And then I decided that it would be more fun to create a whole choir from her kind.
-So the masterpiece ditties of Babok-hedgehogs were born.
+And then I decided that it would be more fun to create a whole choir of people like her.
+This is how the masterpiece ditties of Babok-hedgehogs were born.

-"The Adventures of Leopold the Cat" is an animated series about the kind cat Leopold, who is taken out by two hooligan mice.
+“The Adventures of Leopold the Cat” is an animated series about the good cat Leopold, who is harassed by two hooligan mice.
 Filming began in 1975 and ended in 1993.

-Anatoly Reznikov is the director of one of the most popular animated series for children about the adventures of the cat Leopold.
-"The Adventures of Leopold the Cat" is a very kind, funny animated series in which 11 different episodes were filmed.
-This wonderful series was created by playwright Arkady Khait, artist Vyacheslav Nazaruk.
-For this work, the authors even received (!!!) the State Prize of the USSR.
+Anatoly Reznikov is the director of one of the most popular animated series for children about the adventures of Leopold the cat.
+“The Adventures of Leopold the Cat” is a very kind, funny animated series in which 11 different episodes were filmed.
+This wonderful series was created by playwright Arkady Khait and artist Vyacheslav Nazaruk.
+For this work, the authors even received (!!!) the USSR State Prize.

 Leopold is the main character who lives on the street.
-Murlykin.
-He is an ordinary cat, distinguished by his innate intelligence - he does not smoke or drink, does not raise his voice, and endures all the antics of mice.
-Leopold is a cat who does not want to quarrel with anyone.
-Leopold's words: "Guys, let's live together!" - This is a phrase that has long entered our everyday life.
-Yes, and Leopold taught mice hooligans friendship!
+Murlykina.
+He is an ordinary cat, distinguished by his innate intelligence - he does not smoke or drink, does not raise his voice, and steadfastly endures all the tricks of mice.
+Leopold is a cat who doesn't want to quarrel with anyone.
+Leopold's words: “Guys, let's live together!” - this is a phrase that has long entered our everyday life.
+And Leopold taught the hooligan mice friendship!

-“Revenge of the Cat Leopold”, “Leopold and the Goldfish” were made using the transfer technique, i.e. characters, scenery were drawn on cut-out pieces of paper, and subsequently rearranged under glass.
-And all the rest are created by the technique of hand-drawn animation.
+“Leopold the Cat's Revenge”, “Leopold and the Goldfish” were made using the transfer technique, i.e. characters and scenery were drawn on cut out pieces of paper, and subsequently rearranged under glass.
+And all the rest were created using the technique of hand-drawn animation.

 1. 1975 - Revenge of the cat Leopold